IMPORTANT WARNING:

 Why is this medication prescribed?

-Enoxaparin is used to prevent blood clots in the leg in patients who are on bedrest or who are having hip replacement, knee replacement, or stomach surgery.
-It is used in combination with aspirin to prevent complications from angina (chest pain) and heart attacks.
-It is also used in combination with warfarin to treat blood clots in the leg.
+Enoxaparin is used to prevent and treat deep vein thrombosis (DVT; blood clots that form in the veins, typically in the legs).
+It is also used to prevent complications from angina (chest pain) and heart attacks.
 Enoxaparin is in a class of medications called low molecular weight heparins.
 It works by stopping the formation of substances that cause clots.

 How should this medicine be used?